Will Perfection Make You

 “You know, it’s not very nice to hang up on someone.”

-There you have the San Francisco Bay Area in a nut’s thin shell.
+And there you have many San Francisco personalities summed up in this annoying nut’s thin shell.

 “You wake me up at seven-fifteen to sell me something and I should give a shit what you think is nice?
-Hey, buddy, either develop thicker skin or stop making half your life one continuous annoyance.”
+Hey, buddy, either develop thicker skin or stop making half your life a bad series of choices.”

 I hung up again.
 I knew I wouldn’t fall back asleep, but I made an effort.
 The phone rang again.
 I grabbed it.